zachran-jidlo/zachran-jidlo-dodo-automation/README.md

-AIRTABLE_API_KEY="key" // You can find this key in your Airtable profile DODO_CLIENT_ID="client" // Ask someone from DODO/Zachran jidlo for this one DODO_CLIENT_SECRET="secret" // Ask someone from DODO/Zachran jidlo for this one
+AIRTABLE_API_KEY="key" // You can find this key in your Airtable profile DODO_CLIENT_ID="client" // Ask someone from DODO/Zachran jidlo for this one DODO_CLIENT_SECRET="secret" // Ask someone from DODO/Zachran jidlo for this one DODO_SCOPE="scope" // Ask someone from DODO/Zachran jidlo for this one DODO_OAUTH_URI="oauth" // Ask someone from DODO/Zachran jidlo for this one DODO_ORDERS_API="api" // Ask someone from DODO/Zachran jidlo for this one
 ```